-Click on the following link to find a Level-of-Effort worksheet to assist you in assuring the application is in compliance.
+A Level-of-Effort worksheet in both PDF and Microsoft Excel versions is available to assist in confirming compliance with these requirements at http://science.energy.gov/sbir/applicant-and-awardee-resources/grant-application/.
 Work performed by a consultant, a DOE national laboratory, or any other subcontractor, will be considered as external to the applicant organization when complying with these requirements.